 Investing is necessary because the spending power of money reduces over time, due to inflation (meaning that the cost of buying goods, housing, and services goes up over time).
 As history shows, savings accounts pay interest at a lower rate than inflation, and so even if the cash balance itself doesn’t appear to reduce, the spending power of that money does.

 The longer you hold cash savings for, the more dramatically inflation erodes their value.
 This is why your workplace pension is invested – over such a long period, it would be impossible to save enough to fund your retirement using cash savings.
 Investing your money allows your savings to grow faster than inflation.

-Since 1950, investing in equities has produced an annual after-inflation return of 5.2%.
-However, over the short-term the values can fluctuate wildly – for example, global stock markets fell by over 20% in a single month between February and March 2020 as the COVID pandemic hit.
+Since 1901, investing in equities for a long term has produced an annual, after-inflation return of 5.1% (see page 94, ‘Long-term asset returns’).
+However over the short-term the values can fluctuate wildly – for example, global stock markets fell by over 20% in a single month between February and March 2020 as the COVID pandemic hit.
 For this reason it is incredibly important to make sure that equity investing is only used for longer-term objectives.

 What assets can I invest in? 🛒

 The best understood option by most is the buying of shares, or “equities”.
 When you buy shares, you are actually buying ownership of a very small slice of the company in question.
 You will participate in any distributions of profit (dividends) and you may expect the value of those shares to increase over time.